tsiege/Tech-Interview-Cheat-Sheet/README.md

 #### What you need to know
 - Inefficient for large data sets, but can be faster for than other algorithms for small ones.
-- Although it has an `O(n^2)`, in practice it slightly less since its comparison scheme only requires checking place if its smaller than its neighbor.
+- Although it has an `O(n^2)` time complexity, in practice it is slightly less since its comparison scheme only requires checking place if it is smaller than its neighbor.

 #### Time Complexity
 - Best Case: `O(n)`